Alphabetical Plant Listing

 American Beautyberry, French Mulberry

 Grown for its clusters of spectacular berries that grace the plant throughout the fall and often in winter, Callicarpa americana (American Beautyberry) is a bushy, deciduous shrub with a naturally loose and graceful arching habit.
-Elegant with its long branches which seem to seek the ground, it bears clusters of small flowers of violet, pink, or white along its stems in early summer.
+Elegant with its long branches that seek the ground, it bears clusters of small violet, pink, or white flowers along its stems in early summer.
 Although charming, the flowers are fairly inconspicuous and not showy from a distance.
-Attractive to bees and butterflies, they are however abundantly followed by clusters of glossy, bright violet to magenta fruits, which encircle the woody stems.
-These incredibly showy berries may persist after the leaves have fallen and stand out beautifully, if not completely devoured by hungry birds.
-Adding rich color and splendor to the fall and winter landscape, they make a lovely contrast with the foliage of elliptical, coarse, fuzzy, light green leaves, that turns yellow in fall.
+Attractive to bees and butterflies, they are, however, abundantly followed by clusters of glossy, bright violet to magenta fruits, which encircle the woody stems.
+These incredibly showy berries may persist after the leaves have fallen and stand out beautifully if not completely devoured by hungry birds.
+Adding rich color and splendor to the fall and winter landscape, they contrast with the foliage of elliptical, coarse, fuzzy, light green leaves that turn yellow in fall.
 Easy to grow, Callicarpa americana species is native to the southeastern United States.

 • Quickly grows with a loose, open habit, up to 3-6 ft. tall and wide (90-180 cm).